beeplin/hyper-arrow/README.md

 ### `CACHE_REMOVED_CHILDREN_AND_MAY_LEAK`

-A unique symbol to allow a DOM element to cache all it's removed child elements, so instead of recreating new childs, it can reuse cached ones when needed, if the element `id` matched.
+A unique symbol to allow a DOM element to cache all it's removed children elements, so instead of recreating a new child, it can reuse the cached one when needed, if the child's `id` matches.

 ```js
 import {